 Today I woke up to an email that began:

 We’ve been analyzing customer usage of Joyent’s systems and noticed that you are one of the few customers that are still on our early products and have not migrated to our new platform, the Joyent Cloud.

 That’s right.
-The company I helped bootstrap1 is blaming me for using the product I paid for.
+The company I helped bootstrap—yes, I know, in an infinitesimal way, but still—is blaming me for using the product I paid for.
 I don’t think there’s any way to get more passive-aggressive than that.